 Beginner's Guide to Making Mead

-Mead is beautiful honey and water fermented with yeast.
-It can also be flavored with herbs, fruits, spices, or hops.
+Mead is beautiful honey, mixed with water and fermented with yeast.
+It can also be flavoured with herbs, fruits, spices, or hops.
 We keep bees and we make Mead.
 Let's talk first about 'the' way to make mead.

 There really isn't just one way.